databrary/curation/README.md

 **participants_template.csv** & **sessions_template.csv**: csv formats for each worksheet in `ingest_template.xlsx`

-Make sure dates are in MM/DD/YYYY format
+* Make sure dates are in MM/DD/YYYY format

-Open .csv files in Sublime and convert to line endings to Unix
+* Open .csv files in Sublime and convert line endings to Unix
+* Make sure text IDs have leading/padding zeros
+* Do not include file_position_1 if not using clips
+* Release must be in BOTH session and participant .csv

 #### volume.json